-- 53. Notification of the Committee prior to the Department's renewing, extending or amending the claims processing contract for the state medical assistance program [s.
-49.45(2)(a)16.]. - 54.
-Report, by May 1 of each year, on the participation rates of children in the early and periodic screening and diagnosis program [s.
-49.45(2)(a)20.]. - 55.
-Report, by December 31 of each year, regarding the effectiveness of the management information system for monitoring and analyzing medical assistance expenditures [s.
-49.45(2)(b)2.]. - 56.
-Report, every 90 days, on all of the following information: (a) an updated description of any Medical Assistance program change implemented by the Department, including any amendment to the Medical Assistance state plan; (b) an updated estimate of the projected savings associated with any change; and (c) an updated projection of the total Medical Assistance program benefit expenditures during the fiscal biennium and an analysis of how these projected expenditures compare to the funding provided in the most recent biennial budget act [s.
-49.45(2m)(f)]. - 57.
-Report before January 1, 2015, and every 90 days thereafter, on Medical Assistance program changes and finances [s.
-49.45(2n)]. - 58.
-Annual report for the previous fiscal year on the utilization of beds by medical assistance recipients in facilities and projections of status of the medical assistance program appropriations [s.
-49.45(6v)(b)]. - 59.
+- 62. Report before January 1, 2015, and every 90 days thereafter, on Medical Assistance program changes and finances [s.
+49.45(2n)]. - 63.
+Report, no later than January 1, 2020, and biennially thereafter, on the dental reimbursement pilot project in the Medical Assistance program [s.
+49.45(24k)(c)]. - 64.
+Report, no later than 24 months after the date on which the first hospital or health care system enrolls individuals in the intensive care coordination program, on the program, including the costs saved by avoiding emergency department visits [s.
+49.45(26g)(h)]. - 65.
 Annual report, by January 1 of each fiscal year, on certain aspects of the hospital assessment for the state fiscal year ending the previous June 30 [s.
-50.38(7)]. - 60.
+50.38(7)]. - 66.
 Annual report containing the following information: (a) a summary of the activities of the Office of Children's Mental Health in the previous year, including actions taken to improve the coordination of mental health services provided to children by state agencies; (b) a summary of data collected by the Office that relate to outcomes of children who receive mental health services provided by state agencies; and (c) a discussion of areas in which the state's delivery of mental health services for children could be improved [s.
-51.025]. - 61.
+51.025]. - 67.
 Annual report, by October 1, for the previous fiscal year on the relocation or diversion of individuals who are medical assistance eligibles or recipients from nursing homes, intermediate care facility for persons with an intellectual disability and centers for the developmentally disabled [s.
-51.06(8)(b)]. - 62.
-Report annually on the outcomes of the opioid treatment program [s.
+51.06(8)(b)]. - 68.
+Report annually by April 1 on the outcomes of the opioid or methamphetamine treatment program [s.
 51.422(3)].